 According to their website, Tableau was built “user-first” and hence has an extremely versatile and intuitive user interface.
 Their visualization tools are top-notch for creating beautiful branded dashboards.

 But the biggest complaint against Tableau is its speed.
 Many users have pointed out that the dashboards can be too slow to load on Macbooks and Desktops depending on the volume of data.
-Their customer service also leaves much to be desired.
+Tableau is also a very complex tool and it can take a lot of time for everyone in the organization to get used to it.

 Pricing starts at $70 per month per user for platform usage.
 However, additional implementation costs and maintenance costs may be incurred, which ranges from 5 to 6 figures depending on complexity.